Creativity and inclusion at the Adventure Playground of Péri

 In addition to this, the hosting organization is supported by the Association des Compagnons Bâtisseurs, aka CBB located in Marche-en-Famenne.
 CBB is a non-profit, non-political youth organisation recognized and financially supported by the Wallonia-Brussels Federation.
 The organisation proposes different kinds of activities, based on volunteering and non-formal education: local and international workcamps, medium and long term voluntary services (including ESC), and leisure time activities for and with disabled people, campleaders trainings…CBB is active within the different European Programmes of volunteering and non-formal education since 1997 and also hosts ESC volunteers each year.

-CBB’s role as support organization is to:
+CBB’s role as a support organization is to:

 - Support in the selection and preparation of European volunteers before arrival;